artelse/Note-Station-to-org/README.md

-# Note: Note Station to org is forked from [Note station to markdown](https://github.com/Maboroshy/Note-Station-to-markdown) and heavily edited for my own needs.
+## Note: Note Station to org is forked from [Note station to markdown](https://github.com/Maboroshy/Note-Station-to-markdown) and heavily edited for my own needs.

+Also note that the script like in the original doesn't handle linefeeds very well affecting formatting of text.

+*Original readme follows*

 This script will convert notes from Synology Note Station to plain-text markdown notes.
 The script is written in Python and should work on any desktop platform.
 It's tested on Linux, Windows 7, mac OS 10.15.